jsutthida/Forecasting-Thailand-Electricity-Consumption-by-ARIMA-model-and-STL/README.md

 # Forecasting Thailand Electricity Consumption by ARIMA model and STL

-This project aims to study electricity consumption in Thailand in the past 22 years during 2002 to 2023.
+This project aims to study electricity consumption in Thailand (monthly) in the past 22 years during 2002 to 2023.
 First I have downloaded the data from the Energy Policy and Planning office website to a csv file.

 ```
 import pandas as pd